authsignal/react-native-authsignal/README.md

 # react-native-authsignal

-React Native library for the Authsignal API
+The official Authsignal library for React Native.

 ## Installation